adversary16/fstest/README.md

 a "join" message is emitted to all users except the joining one.

 payload:
-type "join" {name: author username, token: token, signallingSocket: socketId, chatSocket: socketId}.
+type "join" {name: author username, signallingSocket: socketId, chatSocket: socketId}.
-_most data is redundant to ensure any issues with chat socket won't affect video conferencing_

 2. On "join"
 Receiving a join message on a Signalling socket, all users emit RTCPeerconnection offers towards the newcomer.